Keegan-Omel/Blog-Hits/README.md

 Sequelize
 express-session

 The blog site is easy to use and navigate.
 Developers can sign in to create their own blog posts, or they can read blog posts from other developers.
-Blog posts can be categorized and tagged, making it easy to find relevant content.

 Blog-Hits is a great way for developers to share their knowledge and expertise with the world.
 It is also a great way for developers to learn from each other.
 If you are a developer, I encourage you to check out Blog-Hits.